claucece/programming-exercises/notes/information_theory.md

 1. Confusion: obscures the relationship between pt and ct.
 By substitution.
 2. Diffusion: dissipates the redundancy of pt by spreading it out over the ct.
 By transposition (permutation).

+# Complexity Theory

+A methodology for analyzing the *computational complexity* of different cryptographic techniques.

+## Complexity of algorithms

+The computational power needed to execute it.
+Determined by `T` (time complexity) and `S` (space complexity or memory requirement).

+Express in `big O`: the order of the magnitude of the computational complexity.
+Just the term of the complexity function that grows the fastest as `n` gets larger.

+* Constant: its complexity is idependent of `n:O(1)`
+* Linear: its time complexity is `O(n)`.
+* Polinomial: its time complexity is `O(n^m)` when `m` is a constant.